 A 30-second slot on daytime TV can cost between £1,000 to £2,000 peak rates for shows such as Hollyoaks and Catastrophe are around £10,000 to £20,000.

-With their smaller viewing figures Sky’s prices are naturally lower, an ad slot in daytime shows on Sky costs around £150 to £250.
+With their smaller viewing figures, the cost of advertising on TV with Sky is naturally lower, an ad slot in daytime shows on Sky costs around £150 to £250.
 Advertising during the peak time costs about £650 to £1,150.

 Other digital channels can be a great place to advertise your brand: